 Joel 3:12-17 – 12Let the nations be aroused And come up to the valley of Jehoshaphat, For there I will sit to judge All the surrounding nations.
 13Put in the sickle, for the harvest is ripe.
 Come, tread, for the wine press is full; The vats overflow, for their wickedness is great.
 14Multitudes, multitudes in the valley of decision!
 For the day of the LORD is near in the valley of decision.
 15The sun and moon grow dark And the stars lose their brightness.
 16The LORD roars from Zion And utters His voice from Jerusalem, And the heavens and the earth tremble.
 But the LORD is a refuge for His people And a stronghold to the sons of Israel 17Then you will know that I am the LORD your God, Dwelling in Zion, My holy mountain.
 So Jerusalem will be holy, And strangers will pass through it no more.

 Clearly, this is the time of God’s wrath.
 The references to the Lord thundering ahead of his army and roaring from Zion and uttering His voice from Jerusalem tell us that the Day of the Lord also includes the visible return of Christ in wrath.
-That God will be dwelling in Zion shows that the kingdom of God has to the earth.
-Christ shall begin to reign as king.
+That God will be dwelling in Zion shows that the kingdom of God has come to the earth.
+Christ shall begin His reign as king on earth.